 We're bringing the home app, an Apple-designed app for HomeKit.

+For remote access and automation.
 We're extending the capabilities of the Apple TV as well as adding iPad to have the remote access and automation capability for users' home.

 We're bringing HomeKit to the tvOS framework.

 Next area on accessories, we're adding the popular class of air treatment accessories.

 We're adding powerful camera accessories to the HomeKit ecosystem.